ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ```
 Without a partial index, this query requires a full index scan to find
 all the documents of `type`:`user` that do not have a status of `archived`.
-This occurs because a normal index can only be used to match contiguous rows,
+This situation occurs because a normal index can be used to match contiguous rows,
 and the `$ne` operator cannot guarantee that.

-To improve response time, we can create an index which excludes documents
+To improve response time, you can create an index that excludes documents
 with `status`: { `$ne`: `archived` } at index time by using the
 `partial_filter_selector` field:
 ```